shijianzhong/kite-public/README.md

 **Important**

-We require at least **20 feeds** for a category in order to consider it for processing and showing inside the Kite app.
+We require at least **25 feeds** for a category in order to consider it for Kite news.
+This is to make sure we maintain high level of quality of news shown in the app.
+The more high quality feeds exist for a categy, the better Kite coverage will be.

-## Guidelines
+## Guidelines for RSS feeds

-- Use only RSS feeds!
+- Check that feed is working and has recent (daily) content.
 - Choose sources that have high quality content.
 Do not use low quality/gossip/SEO content.
 - Adding relevant feeds from sub-reddits where people post articles and Google News can help with feed quality and diversity (see example UK category)